thego0n/Monc-Mint/README.md

 ```

 ## Note
-Script will begin by asking for your name and email address.
+The script will begin by asking for your name and email address.
 This is just for the purpose of configuring your git username and email.
 Trust me I'm not stealing your details!! :laughing:

 ## Planned Features
+Expanded git setup with Auto upload of ssh keys to git account
 Choice of music streaming services(YouTube Music, Spotify)
 Choice of Mac/Windows style layout